 Before leaving Capri we took the chair lift in Anacapri to the top of Mount Solaro, for some of the best views of the island.
 This was a nice, relaxing break from the heat and the crowds of people, but this was a budget breaker as well, costing us 40 euros, or $55.
 It was worth it as well.

-So, if you are planning on visiting the island of Capri, we would recommend putting the Blue Grotto on your list.
+If you are planning on visiting the island of Capri, we would recommend putting the Blue Grotto on your list.
 We are all glad we did!

-Getting to the Blue Grotto
+How to Get to the Blue Grotto

 Once on the island of Capri, you can get to the Blue Grotto by boat or by bus.